 Sound familiar?
 I will remember that day vividly for the rest of my life.
 I even remember what I was wearing that day (a maternity dress although I was no longer pregnant- yeah, that nice round pregnancy belly turns into a saggy, empty womb of weirdness for a while).
 This was the second day home from the hospital, my baby was 4 days old.
 Those gleeful voices were the voices of friends and family who had come to see my new baby and rejoice in the celebration of new life.
 However, I was so far from celebration.
 I was just trying not to burst into hysterics in front of my mother in law and ruin the facade that I could totally handle this motherhood thing.
 I mean, I was sitting in a room full of mothers.
 They all had multiple children and had gone through this experience more times than I had, and seemed unphased by the fact that I just gave birth.
 I felt like I was the first one to ever go through this.
 I remember thinking to myself that I just must not be normal.
 That this is not what motherhood was supposed to feel like.

-I just so desperately wish I could go back and hug my new mom self in the thick of the post partum baby blues.
+I just so desperately wish I could go back and hug my new mom self in the thick of having a newborn.
 That’s what I needed; a hug.
 Not new baby clothes, not visitors asking me for a cup of tea when I could barely walk with the diaper and icepack between my legs.
 Not fumbling under a blanket trying to nurse my baby so I didn’t offend visitors when I had no F*ing clue what I was doing.
 What I needed was to lock eyes with my newborn and let the oxytocin flood my system as our bond formed without distraction.
 I needed someone to remember that although the new baby needed care, I needed care too.
 I needed a shoulder to cry on or at the very least a nap.
 Someone to tell me that the love will come, boy would it come.
 That these feelings will pass, breastfeeding will get easier, and that I would sleep and feel like a normal human again soon.
 But that I would never, ever be my former self.
 Because now I am a mother and had entered a sacred sisterhood.
 One where the initiation was intense and the transformation profound.
 I needed someone to say Welcome, we know.

 I felt asking for anything meant that I couldn’t hack it.
 Or that not feeling happy meant that I didn’t love my baby.
 I remember thinking women became mothers every day, birth was a normal occurrence, something women have always done and multiple times over.
 But to me it seemed so much more than ordinary.
 It was anything but; to me is was extraordinary.
 It was such a tremendous physical and emotional feat.
 I had never, ever done anything so labor intensive, so strenuous, so physical, so emotional in my ENTIRE life.
 I was reeling from the experience.
 I was still grasping the grandeur of it all.
 My mind was still back in the delivery room where I was shocked and terrified at the intensity and pain of contractions.
 Or in the hospital room where I was recounting my birth story over and over in my head, so proud of it but also so shell-shocked by it.
 The fact that there was a baby who needed me immensely seemed almost like an afterthought.
 I suddenly had a new found awe and respect for mothers everywhere but also felt separated from them.
 Why didn’t they talk about this part?
 Why didn’t they tell me how profound this experience was going to be?
 Was I so different from every woman before me who gave birth?
 I just wanted to shout “Did anyone see what I just DID?!?!?!”.
 I suddenly found it odd that we all just kept going about our normal day to day when women everywhere were becoming mothers and going through something so paramount as the act of childbirth.